OrfeasZ/GrooveCaster/README.md

 By default, all users who are added as a Special Guest from the admin dashboard, have guesting permissions in the broadcast itself.
 However, some commands are only available to users with the required flags.

-All commands start with the specified command prefix (defaults to `!`) and can be used regardless if the user invoking them is currently a special guest in the broadcast or not.
+All commands start with the specified command prefix (defaults to `!`).
+You can configure command execution from the [Core Settings](#core-settings) page in order to allow only active guests to use commands.

 Currently, all commands are implemented in the form of modules you can selectively enable.
 For more information about available commands refer to [the module system](#the-module-system).